unipi-smartapp-2021/lidar-cone-detection/src/StereoCamera/README.md

-# lidar-cone-detection
+# StereoCamera cone detection
-Sensory data group that works with the lidar cone detection.
+This subdirectory is arranged to host the stereocamera cone detection.
 ## Setup
 _**It's higly recommended to take a look at the notebook for a better understanding of the workflow.**_
 ### Repositories and requirements